uranometrical/openmantleproxy/README.md

 Due to the requirement of modifying the computer's `hosts` file, it is more than likely that the program will require administrator privileges on any Windows operating system, and root on *Nix.

+To start a server, run `dotnet Uranometrical.OpenMantleProxy.dll server`.
+Please read the "Modes" section to understand which one is best for you.

 ### Modes
+Use a mode by appending `--mode` (optionally, `-m`) to the command above, followed by the mode's name.

 There are three different proxy modes in OpenMantleProxy, detailed below:

 #### `mantle`